barefootwriter/KPU/IDEA/1400/fit.md

 ### Cross- or Interdisciplinary Potential

 IDEA is, by definition and core purpose, an interdisciplinary initiative.
-(The _I_ in IDEA stands for Interdisciplinary.)
+(The “I” in IDEA stands for Interdisciplinary.)
 Accordingly, this course will be interdisciplinary.
 Moreover, the instructor for this course will be developing relationships with faculty in other departments with the goal of offering performances to enhance the student experience in other fields.
 For example, History students might benefit from performances involving historical events or dialogues from history.
 English students might benefit from performances of scenes from plays, stories, or entire plays they are studying in English classes.
 Sociology students might benefit from performances involving sociological situations.
 Anthropology students might benefit from performances involving cultural contexts or situations.
+Business students might benefit from performances and simulations of various situations (interviews, meetings, presentations, informal business situations, customer service, etc.) that can be dramatized effectively and thus analyzed and understood more effectively by Business students.
+In fact, a group of IDEA students could dramatize a given business situation in alternative ways to illustrate the pros and cons of various approaches to business.

 This cross-disciplinary pollination can be extended to any field of inquiry at KPU.
 In each case, the IDEA instructor will consult with colleagues in such departments to maximize the integration of performances with the curriculum of the other course (including the alignment of assignments with performances, if desired).

 The course will be of interest to a wide range of learners at KPU, and learners will be able to enrol in the course subsequent to fulfillment of a single prerequisite (IDEA 1100).
 Therefore the course is accessible, open, and cross-disciplinary.